jo-quin/CV/README.md

 (I will relate my skills to specific apps I built.
 I will add the apps to github so this is also a todo list.)

-* creativity - stars voyage - learn ruby threads and parallel programming
-* time management - htmail - working full time, meetings clients and deadlines!
-* adaptability - health tracker - google apis
-* team-player - experience gained thru makers and group projects

-EXAMPLE

-Experience in the following industry best practices:

-Agile: Acebook - Stand Ups, Sprints, Pair programming, Mobbing (see Wiki).

-Test- Driven Development: Echo-Tech-Test - Feature tests, Unit Tests, Mocks, Stubs.

-Pair Programming: - I enjoy pairing and have received positive feedback.

-Automated Testing & Deployment - Acebook - CICD using Travis and Heroku, respectively.

-#### This Skill

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
-- Achievements
-- Evidence

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

 - I achieved A during my work at B (job, or otherwise)
 - I contributed to the growth of X while doing Y (job, or otherwise)
 - I built this, made this, broke this, fixed this, etc.
 - A link to some on-line evidence (blogs, videos, articles, etc.)

+* creativity - stars voyage - learn ruby threads and parallel programming
+* time management - htmail - working full time, meetings clients and deadlines!
+* adaptability - health tracker - google apis
+* team-player - experience gained thru makers and group projects

+#### Creativity

+#### Time management

+#### Adaptability

+#### Team-player

 ## Education